Silky, creamy, and pulling no pumpkin spice punches, this keto pumpkin pie is the one to rule them all!

 - Prep.
 Preheat oven to 425 F.

 - Pie crust.
 Prepare the pie crust, by forming the unbaked dough into a buttered pie pan.
 Place crust in the fridge as you prep the filling.
 If you have extra dough, use small leaf cookie cutters (note 4) as a topping to decorate your pie.
 Place this dough in the fridge as well.

-- Add all ingredients to a large bowl, and combine using an electric mixer.
+- Filling.
+Add all ingredients to a large bowl, and combine using an electric mixer.

 - Bake.
 Place pie pan with crust on a rimmed baking sheet.
 Pour filling into the crust.
 Use foil to wrap around the edges of the crust to form a collar (will protect the crust from burning).
 Place in the oven and bake for 50 minutes -- You'll know the pie is done once the top is golden around the edges, however, the center should still be jiggly.
 Test by inserting a toothpick a couple of inches from the edge of your pie, it should come out clean.
 The pie will continue to cook as it cools.